H4t4way/VulnSourceCode/FindVulnsJava.md

 - <font color="green"> getParameterMap</font>

 Can you spot the correct code and the wrong one?
+Example of wrong code that lead to Cross Site Scripting XSS.

 ```java
 protected void doGet(HttpServletRequest req, HttpServletResponse resp) throws IOException {